raphamorim/shell-script-frontend/README.md

 Note: You can add a script or update a existent one.

+## Why?

+For every non-nodejs projects which depends on Front-end Tasks you need install node, npm, grunt or gulp, grunt or gulp dependencies...
+OH MY GODNESS!

+Let's be honest, your Django project needs nodejs/npm/grunt/gulp only to run front-end tasks???

+The Answer is **No**.

 ### How it works?

 You can save the script in some folder and use it or load from your PATH to use as CLI command, depends from whatever you want.